Looking for the best YouTube channels about China?

 4. Laowhy86

-I’ve seen him referred to as one of the ‘original Chinese YouTubers’ in comments and on various forums.
+I’ve seen this guy referred to as one of the ‘original Chinese YouTubers’ in comments and on various forums.
 This just means he’s been here for a long time and has a lot of content for you to devour.

 He dubs himself a ‘human rights advocate for China’, but Matthew Tye is an American vlogger known for his videos about life in China.